MicroEJ/docs/ApplicationDeveloperGuide/gettingStartedApp.rst

    BSP connection options

-- Click :guilabel:`Apply` and :guilabel:`Run` : the final executable :guilabel:`application.out` file is generated and can now be deployed on your Device using the appropriate flash tool.
+- Click :guilabel:`Apply` and :guilabel:`Run` : the final executable :guilabel:`application.out` file is generated in the directory from where the script has been executed and can now be deployed on your Device using the appropriate flash tool.

 ..
    | Copyright 2008-2022, MicroEJ Corp.
 Content in this space is free